 The buffaloes arrive just after the father walks to the river with his camera and the mother and boy sit and eat snacks on a bench near the car.
 It seems as if all of sudden the buffaloes are there, sauntering with heads swaying, between the cars and up along the sidewalk.
 The mother and boy sit on the bench for a bit, watching, before the mother motions for the boy to move to the car.
 She is able to get the door open and the boy inside just as the animals come close.
 She stands with the car door between her and the small herd.

-She watches the buffaloes with concern.
-But there is admiration too, for the thick matted fur – the bulk of torso – the firm legs – the large brown eyes and curved horns.
+She watches the buffaloes with concern, but admiration too, for the thick matted fur – the bulk of torso – the firm legs – the large brown eyes and curved horns.
 She admires the delicate cloven hooves holding up seemingly oversized bodies.
 They’d found buffalo prints around the hot pools.
-Crazy, she thought, that buffalo would chose to walk here, along the crusted edges, where they might break through to the hot sulfurous water below.
-And some did – they found whitened skulls here and there along the boardwalks, and once a half decomposed body, nothing but a pile of bones and tufts of fur.
+Crazy, she thought, that buffalo would choose to walk here, along the crusted edges, where they might break through to the hot sulfurous water below.
+And some did – they found whitened skulls here and there along the boardwalks, and once a half-decomposed body, nothing but a pile of bones and tufts of fur.

-They believed this fear of his would subside before the trip started, but he held the dread all winter and spring and on into summer.
+They believed his fear would subside before the trip started, but he held the dread all winter and spring and on into summer.
 When they started the drive through the vast empty spaces between their home and the park, as they drove over mountain passes and followed rivers and camped and swam, it was there, this trepidation.

 And here they were, they and the buffaloes and a flimsy car door between.
 No one imagined this.
 They’d done as instructed.
 Stayed on the boardwalks, left the wildlife alone.
-When they crossed over into the park, the boy shouted from the backseat that he didn’t think this was a good idea but they paid him no mind.
-They stopped at the first roadside attraction; a hot springs and short trail.
+When they crossed over into the park, the boy shouted from the backseat that he didn’t think this was a good idea, but they paid him no mind.
+They stopped at the first roadside attraction, a hot springs and short trail.
 There they saw a buffalo skull sitting beside the boardwalk, in a place where certainly no one should walk, especially a living thing weighing tons.
-They let they boy use the camera and he took picture after picture, looked long into the clear pools, as if he could see something there, something pure or vital or reassuring.
-When he returned to the car, the dread was gone, replaced by curiosity.
+They let the boy use the camera and he took picture after picture, looked long into the clear pools, as if he could see something there, something pure or vital or reassuring.
+When they all returned to the car, his dread was gone, replaced by curiosity.

 The buffalo nearest her turns his head and looks at her, sideways and wild.
 She tries gazing into his eye like she might into her child’s or husband’s eyes, looks for some clue of what broods beneath, what action might come next.
 As if there is some way of knowing.
 It didn’t seem fair really, there they were eating a snack and along come the buffaloes, and she having to judge their fear and hers too and what might happen and how much was at risk.
 And tempting her too, to touch, to reach out and grasp at things for no good reason.
 Why had she never considered the dangers?
 Why did she not see the risks?
 As if there would be no consequence for gazing direct into the workings of the planet?
 And the animals.
 All the beautiful, mysterious creatures roaming freely, coming unbidden and doing as they please.
 And all of them, she, her husband, the tourists, her son even.
-They snap pictures, they gaggle and point, marvel and try to touch.
+Snap pictures.
+Gaggle and point.
+Marvel and try to touch.
 What do they desire?
 What danger?
 What peril?
 What curiosity?
 Why would they, any of them, think they could ever come away unscathed?